-Adler Planetarium is a world-renowned astronomical museum located on the shores of Lake Michigan.
+Adler Planetarium is a world-renowned astronomical museum on Lake Michigan’s shores.
 The Adler Planetarium houses three theaters, a vast collection of scientific instruments, and enough exhibit space to accommodate large-scale exhibitions.
 Adler Planetarium offers visitors a chance to explore our universe through numerous interactive exhibits.

 It was founded in 1930 by astronomer Max Adler as part of The Century Of Progress International Exposition World’s Fair celebration honoring Chicago’s centennial anniversary, and it’s been teaching people about astronomy ever since.
 The Adler is one of the few places where visitors can see planets, stars, and galaxies up close and offers an array of educational programs that are sure to enlighten and entertain visitors of all ages.

-Chicago’s Lakefront Trail is one of the city’s most popular attractions, and it’s easy to see why.
+Chicago’s Lakefront Trail is one of the city’s most popular attractions.
 The 18.5-mile linear park offers stunning views of Lake Michigan, as well as a variety of activities for visitors to enjoy.
 Whether you’re looking to take a leisurely stroll or go for a jog, the Chicago Lakefront Trail is the perfect place to do it.

 And if you’re visiting Chicago during the summer, be sure to cool off with a swim on one of the many beaches along the trail.
 Whether you’re a local or a visitor, the Chicago Lakefront Trail is sure to provide an enjoyable experience.

 The Chicago Water Tower is one of the best-known landmarks in the Windy City.
-Built between 1867-1869 in the Gothic Revival Style, it was originally designed to house a large water pump that would draw water from Lake Michigan.
-The Chicago Water Tower was one of the buildings that survived the Chicago Fire and became the most iconic of the surviving structures.
+Built between 1867-1869 in the Gothic Revival Style, it was originally designed to house a large water pump that drew and regulated water from Lake Michigan.
+The Water Tower was one of the buildings that survived the Chicago Fire and became the most iconic of the surviving structures.

 Visitors can enjoy stunning views of the city from the top of the tower, and the gallery features a rotating selection of artwork from local artists.
-Together, the Chicago Water Tower and City Gallery are a must-see for anyone visiting Chicago.
+Together, the Water Tower and City Gallery are must-see Chicago attractions for anyone visiting, especially if you’re downtown.

-The University of Chicago is one of the world’s premier research universities, offering an education that combines the best of the American and German systems.
+The University of Chicago is one of the world’s premier research universities, offering an education combining the best American and German systems.
 The University was founded in 1890, and since then it has been at the forefront of intellectual inquiry.
 Some of its notable alumni include Thomas Sowell, Roger Ebert, Carl Sagan, and Marilu Henner.

 Today, the University offers programs in nearly every field of study, making it one of the best places to get a comprehensive education.
 If you are planning to study abroad, the University of Chicago should definitely be on your list of schools to consider.